1960s and 1970s Retro Party Supplies and Ideas

 hamburgers are a hit at any party.

-PIN THE SMILE ON THE SMILEY FACE – Borrowing from the concept of the tried
+PIN THE SMILE ON THE SMILEY FACE – Using a

 of black construction paper.
 Blindfold each participate as his/her turn